 Capital Health has brought together its long-established partners — The Trenton Health Team, the Rescue Mission, HomeFront, and Catholic Charities Diocese of Trenton — with decades of experience to design this specialized, integrated opioid treatment program to promote long-term recovery as well as ongoing medical care and support for women and their children.

 If you are pregnant and using drugs such as heroin or abusing opioid prescription pain killers, it is important that you get help for yourself and your unborn child.
 Medication Assisted Treatment (MAT) can help you stop using those drugs.
-It is safe for the baby, keeps you free of withdrawal, and gives you a chance to take care
+It is safe for the baby, keeps you free of withdrawal, and gives you a chance to take care of yourself.

 Appropriate MAT provides several benefits: